JBShady/COD5-Remastered/README.md

 * Changed the Monkey bomb icon to look more recognizable while still in the correct  art style.
 * Removed grenade indicators from special grenades because these grenades cannot be picked up and display the incorrect icon
 * Fixed the round counter not changing white when going to round 6.
+* Fixed yellow point text getting offset when players disconnected.
-* When no interact button is mapped, it will switch to the controller blue Xbox "X" so that players can enjoy a more immersive controller experience.
+* Controller Mode setting switches hints to use the Xbox "X"/D-pad arrows so that players can enjoy a more immersive controller experience.
 Alternate build is available with the PlayStation square symbol.
 * (T4M) Pressing tab in solo now shows the zombie scoreboard.

 ### Menu